-LeVen’s most recent book Music and Metamorphosis in Greco-Roman Literature (under contract with Cambridge University Press) examines Greek and Roman narratives devoted to the music of humans-turned-non-human-animals and natural phenomena (birds, winds, frogs, echoes, insects, marsh-reeds…).
+LeVen’s most recent book Music and Metamorphosis in Greco-Roman Literature (Cambridge University Press, 2021) examines Greek and Roman narratives devoted to the music of humans-turned-non-human-animals and natural phenomena (birds, winds, frogs, echoes, insects, marsh-reeds…).
 It argues that fantastic tales of animal metamorphosis are important loci of reflection on aesthetic and ontological questions.
-The seven readings it offers (including of Plato’s myth of the cicadas, of Ovid’s story of the origins of the echo, and of Achilles Tatius’ narrative of the nightingale myth) are windows onto a rich web of ideas about the beauty of music, appropriate responses to it, and the nature of the experience of sound and song.
+The readings it offers (including of Plato’s myth of the cicadas, of Ovid’s story of the origins of the echo, and of Achilles Tatius’ narrative of the nightingale myth) are windows onto a rich web of ideas about the nature of music, the experience of sound, and aesthetic responses to song.

 Greek Literature and Language

-Greek Poetry, Ancient Literary Criticism, Musical Culture, Imperial literature, Posthumanities
+Greek Poetry, Literary Criticism, Musical Culture, Imperial Literature, Posthumanities

 Selected Recent Publications

-- “Pan and the Music of Nature” in E. Rocconi and T. Lynch (eds.)
-Routledge Companion to Greek and Roman Music (under contract with Routledge)
+· “Pan and the Music of Nature” in E. Rocconi and T. Lynch (eds.)
+Routledge Companion to Greek and Roman Music.
+Malden, 49-59

 For more information: https://yale.academia.edu/PaulineLeVen